lastbronx41/lastbronx41/README.md

 - 👋 Hi, I’m @lastbronx41
-- 👀 I’m interested in becoming a front end engineer
+- 👀 I’m interested in managing projects as a senior web developer
-- 🌱 I’m currently learning to code
+- 🌱 I’m love teaching code and helping others learn how to solve problems as a coder
-- 💞️ I’m looking to collaborate on any entry level projects
+- 💞️ I’m a team player and love collaborating on projects
 - 📫 How to reach me through lastbronx41@gmail.com

 <!---